The Inn that offered wonderful hospitality still has its spectral fans.

 Many important people and important events took place in this solid stone building.
 Everyone who stayed here loved the place and the way they were treated by the Moravians.
 When a building is restored to its original state, spirits who loved the building while alive sometimes decide to come and stay too!

-People while living who put their love and efforts into a physical building, often like to stick around to be helpful/protective to the living who take over the care and upkeep of the building.
+People who put their love and efforts into a physical building in life often like to stick around to be helpful/protective to the living who take over the care and upkeep of the building.

 People who die before they finish their tasks in this world, often are not ready to pass over, and continue to try to do what they were doing while a live.